omniti-labs/pg_jobmon/README.txt

     Returns the step_id of the new step.

 update_step(p_job_id bigint, p_step_id bigint, p_status text, p_message text) RETURNS void
-    Update the status of the job_id and step_id passed to it.
-Successful step completion should pass 'OK' for p_status.
-    Unsuccessful step completion should pass 'BAD'.
-    Any other intermediate status can be custom. p_message is for further information on the status of the step.
+    Update the status of the job_id and step_id passed to it. p_message is for further information on the status of the step.

 close_job(p_job_id bigint) RETURNS void
     Used to successfully close the given job_id.
-Sets the end_time and status to 'OK' in the job_log table.
+    Defaults to using job_alert_nagios table status text.

+close_job(p_job_id bigint, p_config_table text) RETURNS void
+    Same as above for successfully closing a job but allows you to use custom status text that you set up in another table.
+See MONITORING section for more info.

 fail_job(p_job_id bigint) RETURNS void
     Used to unsuccessfully close the given job_id.
-Sets the end_time and status to 'BAD' in the job_log table.
+    Defaults to using job_alert_nagios table status text.

+fail_job(p_job_id bigint, p_config_table text) RETURNS void
+    Same as above for unsuccessfully closing a job but allows you to use custom status text that you set up in another table.
+See MONITORING section for more info.

 cancel_job(v_job_id bigint) RETURNS boolean
     Used to unsuccessfully terminate the given job_id from outside the running job.
     Calls pg_cancel_backend() on the pid stored for the job in job_log.
-    Sets the final step to note that it was manually cancelled and sets the step status to 'BAD' in the job_detail table.
+    Sets the final step to note that it was manually cancelled in the job_detail table.
-    Sets the end_time and status to 'BAD' in the job_log table.
+    Defaults to using job_alert_nagios table status text.

+cancel_job(v_job_id bigint, p_config_table text) RETURNS boolean
+    Same as above for unsuccessfully, manually cancelling a job but allows you to use custom status text that you set up in another table.
+See MONITORING section for more info.

 Log Tables:
 job_log